jfoucher/planck-6502/docs/Hardware/lcd.md

 This board allows a HD44780 based LCD such as [this one](https://www.ebay.fr/itm/2004-20x4-Character-LCD-Display-Module-2004-LCD-Blue-Yellow-Blacklight-HD44780/264032858433?hash=item3d7995b141:g:7oAAAOSwTztb5q6k&mkcid=1&mkrid=709-53476-19255-0&siteid=71&campid=5338598798&toolid=11800&mkevt=1) to display data from the computer.

-It is currently in development on a prototype board but so far seems to work without a hitch.

 ![Planck prototype board for LCD](/img/lcd_board.jpg)